-However, both state and federal law limit the "at will employment" doctrine in an important way: your employer can't fire you for an illegal reason.
-They can't fire you out of discrimination, because you blew the whistle on illegal behavior, or because you tried to exercise your rights.
+However, both state and federal law limit the “at will employment” doctrine in an important way: Your employer cannot fire you for an illegal reason, which includes firing you out of discrimination, because you reported illegal behavior, or because you tried to exercise your rights.

 Rogan & Associates has earned the respect of the New Jersey legal community as a leader in employment law through hard work and a detailed understanding of the law.
 Many employment claims are sensitive in nature, and one of our goals is always to preserve our clients’ reputations as we seek justice on their behalf.
 We represent both plaintiffs and defendants in wrongful termination cases.

-Many employment and labor law statutes provide whistleblower protection by making it illegal to fire or retaliate against whistleblowers.
+Many employment and labor law statutes provide whistleblower protection by making it illegal to fire or retaliate against employees who report illegal behavior at work.
 It is also illegal to fire you in retaliation for exercising your workplace rights.
 For example, it would likely be wrongful termination if you were fired because you:

 - Alerted supervisors or OSHA to safety violations

 - Made a complaint about discrimination or harassment